LukasFuchs/GeoModBox.jl/docs/src/man/DiffMain.md

 \rho c_p \left(\frac{\partial T}{\partial t} + v_j\frac{\partial{T}}{\partial{x_j}}\right) = -\frac{\partial q_i}{\partial x_i} + \rho H.
 \end{equation}$

 This equation captures temperature changes due to **conduction** (right-hand side) and **advection** (left-hand side).
-For simplicity and assuming a spatially constant internal heat production, these processes can be split using an *operator splitting* technique, solving the advection and conduction steps sequentially[^1].If the internally heat production does vary one needs to consider a slightly improved advection scheme by integrating the source terms [^2,^3].
+For simplicity and assuming a spatially constant internal heat production, these processes can be split using an *operator splitting* technique, solving the advection and conduction steps sequentially.If the internally heat production does vary one needs to consider a slightly improved advection scheme by integrating the source terms.

 ## Heat Diffusion Equation